STYLE YOUR HAIR DAILY

 Were you happy with the chart positions the singles from the F.L.M. album reached?

 Well, the initial two singles were massive, then the album was released.
-The third single - 'F.L.M.' - would have also been massive but it wasn't promoted because obviously that was when Mel became ill.
-It charted around the bottom end of the Top Ten, around 9 or 10 or 11 and I felt we had at least two more singles on that album that could've come out, I mean 'F.L.M.' (the single) charted well but didn't go any higher but that really was due to the girls being unable to do any promotion because Mel was in hospital.
+The third single - 'F.L.M.' - would have also been massive, but it wasn't promoted because, obviously, that was when Mel became ill.
+It charted around the bottom end of the Top Ten - around 9 or 10 - and I felt we had at least two more singles on that album that could've come out.
+I mean, 'F.L.M.' (the single) charted well but didn't go any higher but that really was due to the girls being unable to do any promotion because Mel was in hospital.

 As we now know, the girls were also talented song writers.
 Did they express a motivation to be involved in the songwriting for the F.L.M. album?

-Like most artists Mel & Kim liked to write their own songs and they did write one of the songs on 'F.L.M.', though I can't remember which track.
-In the beginning I said to them 'Look, at this stage in your career just let these guys write the songs and produce, they know what they are doing.
-Just focus on singing and performing and doing the promotion just now but I will get them to put one song on the album you have written.'
-The girls were happy with that and said to me they were happy as long as they got one of their songs on the album.
-I do remember having big fights with Pete because he didn't like other people writing the songs.
-Pete was saying they had never written a hit record before and I was saying 'It doesn't matter, they have got to write at least one song on their first album.'
+Like most artists, Mel & Kim liked to write their own songs and they did write one of the songs on 'F.L.M.', though I can't remember which track.
+In the beginning, I said to them, 'Look, at this stage in your career just let these guys write the songs and produce, they know what they are doing.
+Just focus on singing and performing and doing the promotion just now, but I will get them to put one song on the album you have written.'
+The girls were happy with that, though I do remember having big fights with Pete, because he didn't like other people writing the songs.
+Pete was saying they had never written a hit record before, and I was saying, 'It doesn't matter, they have got to write at least one song on their first album.'
 So that was the deal.

 Had the girls played songs they had written to you at that point?